neurologic/Comparative-Animal-Behavior/syllabus.md

 **Skills beyond content**
-More than eighty percent of employers surveyed indicated that undergraduate education should place more emphasis on the following three areas, all of which are targeted process skills in a POGIL learning
+More than eighty percent of employers surveyed indicated that undergraduate education should place more emphasis on the following three areas:
-environment:
-•Critical thinking and analytical reasoning
+- Critical thinking and analytical reasoning
-•Complex problem solving and analysis
+- Problem solving and analysis
-•Written and oral communication
+- Written and oral communication

-"Process Skills":
-- Communication
-- Assessment, particularly self-assessment
-- Teamwork
-- Management
-- Information Processing
-- Critical Thinking
-- Problem Solving

 **Problems versus Exercises**
 A problem exists when one does not know what to do or does not have an internalized